fhcrc/nestly/README.rst

 The vision here is that we take a fixed set of parameters and generate a single type of output for each defined combination, which can then be combined in some way for comparison and retrieval.
 We would like to set things up tidily with nested directories for output reflecting nested parameter choices.

-The `full documentation`_ is available on Github pages.
+The `full documentation`_ is available on ReadTheDocs.

 Installing
 ==========